xanhacks/ctf-docs/docs/pwn/format-string/01-leak-the-stack.md

 ---

-The other way to solve this challenge is using bruteforce :
+The other way to solve this challenge is by using bruteforce to leak all the stack until we get the flag :

 Source code (solve.py) :